gtuja/GSL/README.md

 \+ ***NOOS/include***<br>
 \* ***gsl_psm.***<br>
 PSM is responsible for periodic services and shall be invoked by GSL API, vidGslSrvc.<br>
-There are 3 preset types, i.e.,
+There are 3 preset types, i.e., DSM, BSM, LSM.<br>

 ```C
 ```